 VoIP Resources VoIP Solutions VoIP Troubleshooting Tips

-How do you test your Internet speed for VoIP?
-Use a VoIP network test - a free diagnostic that checks your Internet for a variety of VoIP markers.
+How do you test your Internet connection for VoIP?
+Use a VoIP speed test—a free diagnostic that checks your Internet for a variety of call metrics.

-All information on the Internet is passed from one endpoint to another via data packets.
+All information on the internet is passed from one endpoint to another via data packets.
 As an Internet-based technology, VoIP is no different.
-Calls are sent to and from callers via data packets that travel across the web.
-If some of these packets are "dropped" in transit, the lost packets affect the quality of the call.
-Dropped packets can lead to missing audio, grainy voice quality, or the outright termination of a conversation.
+VoIP calls take audio signals, turn them into data packets and send them across the Web to a receiver, where they are turned back into audio signals you can hear.
+If some of these packets are "dropped" or delayed in transit, the call quality is affected.
+Specifically, dropped packets can lead to missing audio, grainy voice quality, or the outright termination of a conversation.

-A VoIP test essentially assesses the way your Internet connection handles data packets.
-More specifically, most VoIP tests will measure the jitter, latency, and upload/download bandwidth of your Internet connection.
-All of these components affect the way your Internet connection handles data packets.
-In turn, they determine the quality of your VoIP calls.
+A VoIP test assesses how your internet connection handles data packets.
+Most tests will measure the jitter, latency (or ping), and upload/download bandwidth of your internet connection.
+Individually, these measurements give you a sense of the different aspects of your internet connection, but together they can tell you about the quality of your VoIP calls.

 Here are some of the terms you'll encounter in your VoIP test results.